Branding your Axis LMS Courses

 To upload your own learning object icons:

-System > Files > File Manager
+System > File Manager